hmc-cs111-fall2016/project-ideas/free-2.md

 It should be easy to do anything specific to the domain, namely posting market and limit orders.
 It should also be easy to encode simple investment strategies that depend on market prices.
-It should also be easy to create many strategies, switch between them, and apply different stocks to the same strategy.
+It should be easy to create many strategies, switch between them, and apply different stocks to the same strategy.
 Creating more complicated strategies, for example ones that involve machine learning, might be out of the scope of the domain, and could be difficult with this language.
 In